From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Realization of non-Hermitian linear response

 generated by the effective non-Hermitian Hamiltonian $H_\mathrm{eff}(t) = H_0 - i f(t) A$ with $A = a^\dagger a$ and $f(t) = g^2(t) \hbar \Omega^2 / \kappa$.
 As required in \cref{sec:nhlrt}, the perturbation operator~$A$ is positive semi-definite and $f(t)$ is non-negative, describing a leakage of probability out of the empty-ancilla subspace.
-As before, the projection can be realized via a post-selection on the measurement outcomes where no particles were detected in the ancilla.
+In \cref{fig:ancillapostselection:pulsedcontinuouszeno}, we illustrate that this effective non-Hermitian dynamics arises as the ensemble average over stochastic trajectories governed by \cref{eq:stochasticvonneumann}.
+The crucial advantage of the continuous Zeno effect over the pulsed formulation, where repeated non-destructive measurements are required, is that a single projection at the final measurement time is sufficient, which can conveniently be realized as a post-selection on measurement outcomes where no particles are detected in the ancilla.